Breastfeeding Support Groups

 Telephone: 0300 100 0212

-The National Breastfeeding Helpline offers independent, confidentia, mother-centred, non-judgmental breast feeding support and information.
+The National Breastfeeding Helpline offers independent, confidential, mother-centred, non-judgmental breastfeeding support and information.
 The line is open from 9:30am to 9:30pm every day of the year.
 Online chat support is also available via their website.
 All calls are answered by highly trained volunteers, who are also mums who have breastfed.

 Association of Breastfeeding Mothers